jonnow/jw-v2017/readme.md

 jonnowitts.com Version 2017
 The time has come again for a fresh new design and code build-out of jonnowitts.com.
 This time I'll be using Git along the way to document the progress as I go.
+I think this is probably version 3 or 4, although not all versions of my site have made it to the web so in reality this is probably version 6.

 The current roadmap is:
 - v1 Flat HTML structure, basic pages, no blog